 Fukuoka is a great city for many things.
 Chilling out is one, as its home to many brilliant beaches.
 Meanwhile, the peaceful Maizuru Park contains the 17th century ruins of Fukuoka Castle.

 You must explore the Hakata district, which contains the Shingon Buddhist Tocho-ji Temple, with its famous wooden Buddha.
 Then, wander the Hakata Machiya Folk Museum, which sheds light on life in the Meiji and Taishō eras, through period houses and handicrafts.

-Which rugby games will Fukuoka host?
-Fukuoka's Hakatanomori Stadium, which will stage first round games.
+Which rugby games did Fukuoka host?
+Fukuoka's Hakatanomori Stadium hosted games during the first round.